Flexiana/framework/doc/intro.md

 ## Hashing

 The module `framework.auth.hash` provides secure Bcrypt, Scrypt and Pbkdf2 hashing for storing user passwords.
-If you'd like to define someone of them, their keys are: `:bcrypt :scrypt :pbkdf2`.
+If you'd like to define some of them, their keys are: `:bcrypt :scrypt :pbkdf2`.
 If you don't define one of them, Bcrypt will be defined by default.
 You can setup the key within `config` derectory as well as its corresponding optional configuration.
 The values by default for each algorithm are defined as follows:

 ```clojure
 :framework.app/auth {:hash-algorithm :bcrypt ;; Available values: :bcrypt, :scrypt, and :pbkdf2